Team: 5 / Role: Game Designer, Visual Art Direction / Timeline: 4 Months

 Design Problem - How to Select Levels in AR?
 The solution was to create an immersive diorama of a old antique shop so that the player could look at the objects placed in the shop and select them.
 It also shows a clear progression of what objects need to be fixed.

 What did I learn?

-Significant involvement and focus towards the design process. (i.e. taking going through an initial pitch proposal to a polished vertical slice of the game experience)
+Significant involvement in taking an initial pitch proposal to a polished vertical slice of the game experience